Collins Creek (Kentucky)

-Collins Creek, also known as Collins Fork, is a tributary of Goose Creek in Clay County in the U.S. state of Kentucky.
+Collins Creek, also known as Collins Fork, is a creek that is a fork of Goose Creek in Knox County and Clay County, Kentucky.

-It is 19 mi long; is named for its first settler James Collins, a salt maker and hunter; joins Goose just south of Garrard; and is paralleled by (Kentucky Route 11) road and (Cumberland and Manchester Railroad) railway for most of its course.
+It is 19 mi long; is named for its first settler James Collins, a salt maker and hunter; joins Goose just south of Garrard; and is paralleled by (Kentucky Route 11) road and (Cumberland and Manchester Railroad branch of the L&N) railway for most of its course.

 Tributaries and post offices

+The mouth of Collins Fork is 2.5 mile upstream of Manchester at altitude 800 ft above sea level.

+9 mile of it is Knox County and 10 mile in Clay County.